AP® Chemistry Exam Format

 |

-Answers to free-response questions will need to be keyed in. |
+Answers to free-response questions will need to be keyed in. | Answers to free-response questions will need to be handwritten. |

 Once an answer is submitted, you will not be allowed to go back and make edits.
-You will need to finalize each answer before submitting it. |
+You will need to finalize each answer before submitting it. | You can move back and forth between questions in the exam. |

 Now that you know everything there is to know about the format of the AP Chemistry exam, it’s time to put it to use in your study plan.
 You also want to make sure you take practice tests.
-This is the best way to familiarize yourself with the format of the exam and also ensure you have practiced with real exam timing.
+This is the best way to familiarize yourself with the exam format and also ensure you have practiced with real exam timing.
 This will give you insight into the pace you’ll need to maintain while going through each section of the AP Chemistry exam.

 If you’re looking for a platform to take practice tests with AP-level questions, you can check out UWorld’s online AP Chemistry practice tests.
 We have over 500 questions that are at the same difficulty level as those you might encounter on the exam.
-In addition, all our practice questions come with detailed explanations and educational illustrations for all concepts in the AP Chemistry course.
+In addition, all of our practice questions come with detailed explanations and educational illustrations for all concepts in the AP Chemistry course.

 You can also make flashcards and use our digital notebook feature to make customized notes as you go through each practice question.
-So what are you waiting for?
+So, what are you waiting for?
 Give it a go and get ready to ace AP Chemistry with UWorld!